 We believe starting with the end in mind is essential in most things in life including college selection.
 You wouldn’t buy a plane ticket without first planning where to vacation.
 Why would you do differently with what may very well prove to be a 6-figure investment?

 Put simply, college (while it should be fun) is a 4-year vehicle to the 40+ year career.
-Identifying best-fit career options, and the majors that lead to them, will help students get out in four years before scholarships expire.
+Identifying best-fit career options, and the majors that lead to them will help students get out in four years before scholarships expire.
 Two heartbreakers are when a student loves the colleges then realizes they don’t have their major, which can be avoided by starting with the end in mind, and students applying to colleges which ultimately they can’t afford which leads us to…..

 4. Set the College Budget

-The 2017-18 average cost for only tuition at an in-state college was $9,970 and for a private college tuition was $34,740; room and board are typically as much, and often more, than in-state tuition.
+The 2017-18 average cost for only tuition at an in-state college was $9,970 and for private college tuition was $34,740; room and board are typically as much, and often more than in-state tuition.
 To plan the college budget before visiting colleges, families should determine their Expected Family Contribution (EFC) as well as meet with their financial advisor to establish from where the funds will come (504’s, savings, disposable income, student loans or other sources).

 Once the budget is established, families can select affordable colleges to consider based on probable scholarships the student would receive.
-The data and information to make highly probably educated guesses exists and makes the selection process far easier.
+The data and information to make highly probably educated guesses exists and make the selection process far easier.